ashomokdev/FCWebService/README.md

     Testing.

 note:
-FlexiCaptureProcessorsPool.cs
+FlexiCaptureProcessorsPool.cs,
 Config.cs
-missed here because of Privacy Policy of the Company
+are missed here because of Privacy Policy of the Company